giantswarm/rfc/logging-infrastructure/README.md

 #### Pros

-- Satisfy customer requirement towards data isolation (i.e. legal, or data privacy requirements)
+- Satisfy customer requirement towards network traffic isolation (i.e. no data leaving their machines or cloud account)
 - More resilient setup towards failure
 - Keep our Platform as a Product model (self-sufficient installation can keep running alone)